 NextEra Energy Resources is a national leader in wind development and operations.
 Learn more about wind generation, how NextEra Energy Resources develops and operates wind energy centers and the location of the company’s facilities here.

-A. The Eight Point Wind Energy Center is expected to deliver new jobs, taxes and economic development to Steuben County and the towns of Greenwood and West Union.
-The project will build on Steuben County’s proven track record of wind energy success, and position the county as a leader in wind energy production.
+A: The Eight Point Wind Energy Center is delivering new jobs, taxes and economic development to Steuben County and the towns of Greenwood and West Union.
+The project built on Steuben County’s proven track record of wind energy success, and position the county as a leader in wind energy production.

 Q: What does a lease cover?